ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ### Previewing the Service

 With the service published, it is now possible to preview the data using Fiori Elements.
-The screenshot below shows the result of executing the preview for `Z_C_Rating_ReadOnly`.
+The screenshot below displays the result of executing the preview for `Z_C_Rating_ReadOnly`.

 ![Previewing the service](./imgs/ro_list_report/preview.png)